ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 ### 1.7.9 (2020-11-01)
 * Fixed a crash in the adapter settings when a node's device type is not yet set

-### 1.7.8 (2020-10-25)
-* Fixed a crash while sending a `Door Lock` command under specific circumstances
-* The timespan that a node is assumed to be awake is now prolonged when it acknowledges a command
-* Fixed a bug where `Alarm Sensor CC` reports could be assigned to a non-existing node
-* Including nodes which can act as controllers is now supported
-* For nodes with an `unknown` status, the "remove failed node" button is now enabled
-* The loglevel for warnings about insecure communication because of a missing network key has been reduced to warning.

 ## License